OmarEmaraDev/mips-calculator/README.md

-The GCC Cross Compiler Toolchain for the MIPS N64 Little Endian target and the MIPS musl Libc library are also needed as a dependency, but they will be automatically downloaded the first time the program is build.
+The GCC Cross Compiler Toolchain for the MIPS N64 Little Endian target and the MIPS musl Libc library are also needed as a dependency, but they will be automatically downloaded the first time the program is built.

 ### Build